The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 • After starting the console, enter and execute the commands “diskpart” (step 1) and “list volume” (step 2);

-• You will see a table with the available partitions of the disk, where hidden subsections will also be presented, where the boot sector is stored.
-Look for a disk marked "Reserved" and the boot / installation media itself - it may appear as "CD-ROM", be guided by the displayed volume of the disk in the "Size" column.
-After the search is completed, remember the names assigned to the partitions (volume and letter) and close the "diskpart" program with the "exit" command (step 3).
+• You will see a table with the available disk partitions, which will also show hidden subpartitions where the boot sector is stored.
+Look for the disk marked “Reserved” and the boot/installation media itself - it may be displayed as “CD-ROM”; also look for the displayed disk capacity in the “Size” column.
+After completing the search, remember the names assigned to the partitions (volume and letter) and close the “diskpart” program with the “exit” command (step 3).

-• Using the resulting boot media letter with the OS image, enter it into the console to open and further work with him.
-For example, if the drive is assigned the letter "F" - to open it, enter "F:" (step 4).
+• Using the resulting bootable media letter with the OS image, enter it into the console to open and further work with him.
+For example, if the drive letter is “F”, enter “F:” to open it (step 4).

 • Next, enter and execute the command “copy bootmgr C:\” to copy the bootloader file (step 5);